Lunkster/CSW_to_Zotero_RDF/README.md

 *identifier:* metadata URL
 *rights:* legal constraints

-If you use the file for Jupyter, the 4 blocks have to be run in order and the results will be save in the same folder as the spript.
+If you use the file for Jupyter **CSW_to_Zotero_RDF.ipynb**, the 4 blocks have to be run in order and the results will be save in the same folder as the spript.
 Only one URL at a time can be run.
 Jupyter was used for testing mostly